KHP-Informatics/RetroSnake/README.md

 Users can choose the level of filtering and verification of predicted insertions, as well as a few steps of downstream analysis: comparing the predictions with the known HERV-K insertions to separate them into previously reported and novel insertions, as well as using AnnotSV to further annotate the insertions with genes and regulatory elements, and their potential clinical significance.

+# Basic Setup
+open config.yaml file and update all directories: e.g. CRAM or BAM file path; output directory path; RepeatMasker and AnnotSV and KnotAnnot SV path if you are running verification and annotation steps (see below for how to install these)

 # Installing Dependencies